 Uconnect Access features a voice command system that allows the driver to place phone calls, use the sound system, input navigation destinations and more without taking his or her hands off the wheel.
 Other notable aspects of the system include the ability to function as a Wi-Fi hotspot over a 3G network - for an additional monthly fee - and downloadable applications such as Bing search.

 The Power Wagon is offered only as Crew Cab (four-door) model with a bed measuring 6'4".
 It comes standard with a 5.0-inch screen in the center stack, A/C, cloth upholstery, manually-adjustable seats, power locks, power windows, a sliding rear window, second-row in-floor storage bins, an outside temperature gauge, a compass, tinted windows, Bluetooth connectivity, USB ports, a multi-function steering wheel, 17-inch alloy wheels wrapped by off-road tires.

 The list of optional equipment includes the Leather and Luxury package.
 It bundles an 8.4-inch touch screen, a nine-speaker Alpine sound system, dual-zone A/C, heated and ventilated front seats, a heated steering wheel, and leather upholstery, among other features.

 While the Power Wagon is obviously built for off-roading, plenty of attention was also paid to safety.
 Dual front, front side and full-length side curtain airbags are all fitted as standard.

-As a factory-prepped off-roading pickup Power Wagon has only one rival - the Ford F-150 SVT Raptor.
-It isn't quite a direct comparison, as the Raptor is designed for high-speed, Baja 1000-style desert antics, while the Power Wagon is in its element when scrambling through mud or clawing over rocks.
+As a factory-prepped off-roading pickup, the Power Wagon has only one true rival - the Ford F-150 SVT Raptor.
+However, it isn't quite a direct comparison because the Raptor is designed for high-speed, Baja 1000-style desert antics, while the Power Wagon is in its element when scrambling through mud or clawing over rocks.